 f.
-Are any of the responses above different for license-exempt in-home care?
+Are any of the responses above different for license-exempt in-home care? ✓ No.

-[] Yes.
-If yes, describe how the ratio and group size requirements for licenseexempt in-home care vary by age of children served.
+\square Yes.
+If yes, describe how the ratio and group size requirements for license-exempt in-home care vary by age of children served.
+Click or tap here to enter text.